By Gaby Dufresne-Cyr, CBT-FLE

 Many dog trainers use lures to train dogs.
 Lures are most often food, but they can be toys or even safety.
 There are multiple reasons to use lures, but the most common motive is to teach new behaviours.
 I don’t use lures to teach new behaviours, and you will read why in the following paragraphs.

-The Oxford dictionary defines lure as something that tempts or is used to tempt a person or animal to do something.
-The lure can be any primary need such as food, water, safety, sex (yes sex), social contact, thermoregulation (environmental temperatures), etc. In essence, a lure is anything the dog wants.
-Often times, food is used as a lure.
+The Oxford Dictionary defines lures as something that tempts or is used to tempt a person or animal to do something.
+The lure can be any primary need, such as food, water, safety, sex (yes, sex), social contact, thermoregulation (environmental temperatures), etc. In essence, a lure is anything the dog wants.
+Oftentimes, food is used as a lure.

 Lure Pros & Cons

-The following reasons are not an exhaustive list, but it does convey the main reasons for or against lure training.
+The following reasons are not an exhaustive list, but they do convey the main reasons for or against lure training.
 Furthermore, this is my list and doesn’t represent the entire Dogue Shop students or staff’s reasons to lure or not to lure.
-For my part, I can honestly say, I’m a lure free trainer.
+For my part, I can honestly say I’m a lure-free trainer.